Therapy for BPD in Beverly Hills | Online Across CA

 Understand emotional patterns

-I help clients identify what drives intense feelings, rapid mood shifts, or sensitivity to rejection, and connect these patterns to past experiences, relationships, and nervous system responses.
+I help my clients identify what drives intense feelings, rapid mood shifts, or sensitivity to rejection, and connect these patterns to past experiences, relationships, and nervous system responses.

 Increase effective coping mechanisms

-Developing and strengthening practical tools to in moments of distress increases clients’ sense of control by helping reduce reliance on harmful strategies like self-harm, substance use and related impulsive behaviors, and lashing out at others.
+Developing and strengthening practical tools to in moments of distress increases your sense of control by helping reduce reliance on harmful strategies like self-harm, substance use and related impulsive behaviors, and lashing out at others.

 Strengthen relationship skills